sneakers-the-rat/surveillance-graphs/_sections/x_footnotes.md

 [^biolinkpaper]: The title of the Biolink paper is "Biolink Model: A universal schema for knowledge graphs in clinical, biomedical, and translational science" {% cite unniBiolinkModelUniversal2022 %}

-[^tooling]: To their credit, the Translator project seems to have made some of the long-delayed tooling for declaring a schema in a more accessible syntax[^yaml] than RDFS/OWL and generating representations in multiple formats, from [JSON-LD to pydantic models](https://github.com/biolink/biolink-model).
+[^tooling]: To their credit, the Translator project seems to have made some of the long-delayed tooling for declaring a schema in a more accessible syntax than RDFS/OWL and generating representations in multiple formats, from [JSON-LD to pydantic models](https://github.com/biolink/biolink-model).
 The Biolink paper also mentions a "[Node Normalization Service](https://github.com/TranslatorSRI/NodeNormalization)" for being able to resolve Linked Data entities from different vocabularies that have been declared to be the same thing, but at the time of writing development seems to have [slowed](https://web.archive.org/web/20230316031655/https://github.com/TranslatorSRI/NodeNormalization/graphs/contributors)

-[^babel]: In an odd mixture of metaphors, members of the Translator consortium introduced the project with a piece titled "Deconstructing the Translational Tower of Babel." {% cite austinDeconstructingTranslationalTower2019 %} A common interpretation of the Biblical Tower of Babel is as a symbol of the hubris of humanity, attempting to inscribe ourselves into the heavens and become immune to any future God-induced flooding.
-God, concerned with the power of a humanity unified under a single language, punished them by scattering people into groups speaking mutually unintelligible languages so they would not complete the tower.
-It is unclear why an effort to create a universalizing ontology would then be deconstructing a tower of babel, as it was the power of a unified language that allowed it to be built.
-Perhaps in other interpretations the Tower is an obelisk that suppresses the reunification of language.
+[^babel]: In an odd mixture of metaphors, members of the Translator consortium introduced the project with a piece titled "Deconstructing the Translational Tower of Babel." {% cite austinDeconstructingTranslationalTower2019 %}.
+It is unclear why an effort to create a universalizing ontology would be deconstructing a tower of babel, as in its common interpretation it was the hubristic power of a unified language that caused it to be built and incurred the wrath of God.
 But I digress.

-[^slots]: or links, labeled edges.
+[^slots]: or links, labeled edges, predicates.
+The terminology is more or less interchangeable.

 [^norawdata]: In a 2018 presentation by one of Biolink's authors: "What NOT to use the biolink-model for: Raw data, Metadata about a dataset" with some caveat that the underlying metamodel might still be useful {% cite chrisIntroductionBioLinkDatamodel2018 %}.